alex-sharifi/linux-tips/README.md

   - "Everything in UNIX is a file" (The UNIX Programming Environment, pg.
 41)
   - `file` describes a file.
     - `file -i` gives more information about the file.
     - `od -tcx1 [file]` is useful for inspecting hex representation of each character.
 Can be useful when there are weird-encoded characters in files.
+    - The file system does not determine file types and the kernel cannot tell you the type of a file - so the `file` command makes an educated guess.
+For example, `file` may read the first few hundred bytes of a file to look for clues, i.e. 'magic numbers' at the beginning of a runnable file, or '#include' words in the file to identify C source.
+In UNIX, there is just one kind of file, and all that is required to access a file is its name.
+Programmers need not worry about file types - everything is treated as text files.
   - `ls` lists files in a directory.
     - `ls -d` ordinarily if a directory is specified `ls` will list the contents of the directory, not the directory itself.
 The `-l` option shows details about the directory rather than its contents.
     - `ls -h` displays file sizes in human-readable format.